J0ken/Pergasha-Sheet/README.md

 -Remove Custom Classes ----> DONE
 -Remove Spell Slot Modifiers ----> DONE
 -Add Class options related to Pergasha's Archetype?
 (Use the existing hidden options such as Eldritch Knight as a guideline)

+# Code

+- Comment any reference to unused classes to reduce the load (Bard, Cleric, Druid, Paladin.
+Sorcerer, Warlock and Wizard)